EvgheniiBeriozchin/watermark-detection/data-annotation/README.md

 Note here that the data (the images) need to be stored in a subfolder of `absolute-path-to-project-folder` so make sure that this path does not point to this Github repository as we don't want the data to land here.

 Note: the 2 lines above need to be run every time, before running the app.
+I'll try to fix this later.

 Now, run the program:
 ```